krausest/js-framework-benchmark/README.md

 cd ..
 npm run build-prod
 ```
 After downloading the whole internet it starts building it.
 Basically there should be no errors during the build, but I can't guarantee that the dependencies won't break.
+(There's a docker build on the way which might make building it more robust.
+See https://github.com/krausest/js-framework-benchmark/wiki/%5BUnder-construction%5D-Build-all-frameworks-with-docker)
-You can now run selenium for all frameworks by invoking
+You can now run the benchmark for all frameworks by invoking
-`npm run selenium`
+`npm run bench-all`
 in the root directory.

 After that you can check all results in [http://localhost:8080/webdriver-ts/table.html](http://localhost:8080/webdriver-ts/table.html).

 ## Tips and tricks

-* You can select multiple frameworks and benchmarks for running with prefixes like in the following example:
+* You can select multiple frameworks and benchmarks for running with prefixes like in the following example in the webdriver-ts directory:
-`npm run selenium -- --framework angular bob --benchmark 01_ 02_`
+`npm run bench -- --framework angular bob --benchmark 01_ 02_`
 runs the test for all frameworks that contain either angular or bob, which means all angular versions and bobril and all benchmarks whose id contain 01_ or 02_
+* You can also run implementations by passing their directory names (cd to webdriver-ts):
+`npm run bench keyed/angular keyed/react` or if you want to pass more options it becomes:
+`npm run bench -- --count 3 keyed/angular keyed/react`.
 * If you can't get one framework to compile or run, just move it out of the root directory and remove it from common.ts, recompile and re-run
 * To achieve good precision you should run each framework often enough.
 I recommend at least 10 times, more is better.
 The result table contains the mean and the standard deviation.
 You can seen the effect on the latter pretty well if you increase the count.
 * One can check whether an implementation is keyed or non-keyed via `npm run isKeyed` in the webdriver-ts directory.
 You can limit which frameworks to check in the same way as the webdriver test runner like e.g. `npm run isKeyed -- --framework svelte`.
 The program will report an error if a benchmark implementation is incorrectly classified.